yyhhoi/hoi.github.io/_pages/portfolio.markdown

     </figure>
     <figure style="width: 450px; margin: 10px;">
         <img src="/assets/images/iminav/iminav.gif" alt='image 2' />
-        <figcaption> (Top left) In robotic problems, a simple room is already too complex for a random policy to reach the goal.
-After showing the demo to the RL agent (top right), the agent learned the demo policy (bottom left) and was later fine-tuned to navigate optimally (bottom right). </figcaption>
+        <figcaption> (Top left) In robotics, a simple room is already too complex for a random policy to reach the goal.
+After showing the demo to the RL agent (top right), the agent learned the demo policy (bottom left), which was later fine-tuned to be optimal (bottom right). </figcaption>
     </figure>
 </div>

 **Summary**:
-In reinforcement learning (RL), if an agent never stumbles upon the reward with the initial policy, how can it ever learn the optimal policy?
-It happens when the environment is too complex, or a simulation/deployment is too time-consuming (as in the case of robotics).
+In reinforcement learning (RL), an initial naive policy often needs to iterate numerous times to sample the reward signal, which poses a challenge to robotics as each robotic deployment or simulation is very costly.

-In this project, I have implemented an Imitation Learning algorithm AWAC (Advantage Weighted Actor Critic, by [UC Berkeley](https://arxiv.org/abs/2006.09359)) to solve a spatial navigaation problem (see figures).
-Initially, a naive random policy can never bring the robot to the goal location.
-After imitating an obstacle-avoidance controller policy, it was possible to sample the reward at the goal, and further fine-tune the policy for the optimal pathway.
+I implemented an Imitation Learning algorithm, called AWAC (Advantage Weighted Actor Critic, by [UC Berkeley](https://arxiv.org/abs/2006.09359)), to solve the problem in the context of spatial navigation.
+Initially, a random policy was inefficient to bring the robot to the goal location.
+After imitating an obstacle-avoidance controller policy, it was possible to sample the goal reward.
+Further fine-tuning the policy led to the optimal pathway.
 It was the first instance that imitation leraning was applied to spatial navigation problem.

 **Methods**:
-Deep Reinforcement Learning (PyTorch), Numerical Simulation (NumPy), Robotic Simulator (Webots, Python), Computer Vision (OpenCV, pretrained CNNs)
+Deep Reinforcement Learning (PyTorch), Numerical Simulation (NumPy), Robotic Simulator (Webots, Python), Computer Vision (OpenCV \& pretrained CNNs), Classical Machine Learning.

 **GitHub repo**: <https://github.com/yyhhoi/ImiNav>